Build a YouTube Channel That Pays You With Consistent Short-Form Video

 YouTube Shorts can drive subscribers who then watch your long-form content.
 If you have or plan to have a long-form YouTube channel, Shorts are the fastest subscriber acquisition channel.
 Some creators report 20–40% of their subscribers coming from Shorts.

-How to Hit YouTube Partner Programme Threshold with Faceless Shorts
+How to Hit YouTube Partner Programme Threshold with Consistent Short-Form Video

 1,000 subscribers + 10 million views in 90 days.
 Here's the roadmap.